hdShang/arxiv-daily/docs/cs-CL/2025-08-07/papers/250810018v1-a-rose-by-any-other-name-would-smell-as-sweet-categorical-homotopy-t.md

 ---
 layout: default
-title: A Rose by Any Other Name Would Smell as Sweet: Categorical Homotopy Theory for Large Language Models
+title: "A Rose by Any Other Name Would Smell as Sweet: Categorical Homotopy Theory for Large Language Models"
 ---

 # A Rose by Any Other Name Would Smell as Sweet: Categorical Homotopy Theory for Large Language Models